hsarji/eoc-ny/manuscript/_eoc-ny-wte.md

 	+ Why would you want to avoid adult guardianship ￼?
 	+ How do you avoid adult guardianship?
 + <a id="genealogist"></a>When do you need a genealogist?
-+ <a id="trust-invest"></a>How do you invest trust assets in order to truly benefit both the income beneﬁciary and the remainder persons?
++ <a id="trust-invest"></a>How do you invest trust assets in order to truly benefit both the income beneficiary and the remainder persons?
 + <a id="intestacy"></a>Intestacy
 	+ How does the Surrogate's Court get jurisdiction?
 	+ Who must the petitioner cite?